-- 4) Develop and execute a referral network plan that accounts for the organized receipt of participants in addition to facilitating access to and from the program to meets the needs of the participants being referred in. - 5) Provide other services as reasonably necessary to comply with the HHAP funding requirements. - 6) Work in partnership with COUNTY to be a "Good Neighbor."
-In being a good neighbor, the Owner shall inform the public about the positive aspects of the shelter program, be responsive to community concerns, and work closely with Owner and local government agencies to minimize the impact of the shelter program on the surrounding neighborhood. - 7) Implement the said Standard of Care attached hereto as Exhibit B in operating their shelters to the extent applicable.
-The County's Standards of Care provides a comprehensive set of administrative, operational, facility based standards designed to support the quality, and consistency of program operations, evidence based participant services, core organizational/administrative functions, and facility design/operations. - 8) Serve the target population for the proposed site that will receive Capital Funding through this Contract are adults experiencing homelessness as defined by the U.S. Department of Housing and Urban Development (HUD) criteria for defining homelessness, in Categories 1 and 4, per the Final Rule on "Defining Homeless" (24 CFR parts 91, 576 and 578) or would be experiencing homelessness upon exiting an institution, as including the following categories.

-a) Category 1: Literally Homeless:
+- 3) Provide case management to support mutually developed and individualized service/housing plans to facilitate exits to permanent housing and/or an appropriate housing resources. - 4) Develop and execute a referral network plan that accounts for the organized receipt of participants in addition to facilitating access to and from the program to meets the needs of the participants being referred in. - 5) Provide other services as reasonably necessary to comply with the HHAP funding requirements. - 6) Work in partnership with COUNTY to be a "Good Neighbor."
+In being a good neighbor, the CONTRACTOR shall inform the public about the positive aspects of the shelter program, be responsive to community concerns, and work closely with CONTRACTOR and local government agencies to minimize the impact of the shelter program on the surrounding neighborhood. - 7) Implement the Standard of Care attached hereto as Exhibit B in operating their shelters to the extent applicable.
+The County's Standards of Care provides a comprehensive set of administrative, operational, facility based standards designed to support the quality, and consistency of program operations, evidence based participant services, core organizational/administrative functions, and facility design/operations. - 8) Serve the target population as defined by U.S. Department of Housing and Urban Development (HUD) criteria for defining homelessness, Categories 1 and 4, per the Final Rule on "Defining Homeless" (24 CFR parts 91, 576 and 578) or would be experiencing homelessness upon exiting an institution, as including the following categories: - a) Category 1: Literally Homeless meaning: